hotwax/oms-documentation/documents/retail-operations/brokering/scenarios.md

    * Start by creating an order batch that includes all eCommerce orders.
    * **Order Batch Creation:**
      * In HotWax Commerce, navigate to the Order Routing App.
-     * Create a new order batch and name it `eCommerce Orders.`
+     * Create a new order batch and name it `eCommerce Orders`.
 2. **Set Up Facility Groups**
    * Create two facility groups: one for warehouses and another for stores.
    * **Warehouse Facility Group:**
      * Go to Facility Groups.
-     * Create a new facility group named `Warehouses.`
+     * Create a new facility group named `Warehouses`.
      * Add all warehouses to this group.
    * **Store Facility Group:**
      * Go to Facility Groups.
-     * Create a new facility group named `Stores.`
+     * Create a new facility group named `Stores`.
      * Add all retail stores to this group.
 3. **Configure Inventory Rules**
    * Define inventory rules to ensure that orders are first checked for availability in warehouses, and if not available, then in stores.